 City elections are conducted in accordance with the Texas Election Code and held annually on the first Saturday in May.
 The City of Bridgeport contracts election services through Wise County Election Administration.
-The City of Bridgeport will hold a General Election on Saturday, May 2, 2020.
-In this election, members will be elected at-large to fill the office of Mayor and City Council Places 1 and 2 for a term of two years.
+The City of Bridgeport will hold a General Election on Saturday, May 1, 2021.
+In this election, members will be elected at-large to fill the office of City Council Places 3, 4 and 5 for a term of two years.

 A Campaign Treasurer must be designated and Form CTA filed with the City Secretary before any contribution is accepted or any expenditure is made.
 The Texas Ethics Commission generates the CTA form and instructions and the City Secretary's Office maintains a supply of these forms.